Why Bring Your Start-Up Business To Canada?

 - The Start-Up Visa Program fast tracks entrepreneurs’ immigration, enabling successful applicants entry to Canada within weeks of acceptance.

-– You must incorporate the business in Canada.
+- incorporate the business in Canada.

 - If your business fails, it will not impact your permanent resident status.

-If Your Application Is Denied:
+What Happens If Your Start-Up Visa Application Is Denied?

 Get Experienced Advice Before You Apply For Canada’s Start-Up Visa Program